nsdfxela/nsdfxela.github.io/index.md

 This project demonstrates how to create and use MetaPerson avatars with Epic animations.
 Please see the [Getting Started](getting_started) page if you need information on running the example.

-We use the new [MetaPerson Creator](https://docs.metaperson.avatarsdk.com/) integrated to level UI to create the avatar from a selfie and customize it.
+We use the new [MetaPerson Creator](https://docs.metaperson.avatarsdk.com/) integrated into level UI to create the avatar from a selfie and customize it.

 ![MetaPerson Creator](assets/img/editor01.png)